First, I was confused. Very confused. What does Harry Potter do in my metal world?

 And this mixed in with some Progressive, Pop and Symphonic elements gives you the essence of what is called As Daylight Breaks, the 2015 debut album from this band of celebrities.

 Mind you, whilst fast and serious, there is nothing really new in there.
 Lest being surprising in a way that it should incite me to leave my comfy chair.
 The style is after all reminiscent of ’80s and ’90s crumbles, of music we heard already before somewhere.

 Some parts remind you of Dio and the work they did way back in time (R.I.P.
 Ronnie James).
 And indeed others too.
 This again harkens back to the heyday of Iron Maiden and the likes.
 But after all, very well done and for sure professionally executed.
 And I always like to enjoy a good piece of metal with my Bordeaux – or ahem – energy drink.

-There are negatives in there nevertheless: The mastering does suck sometimes as it often does in these new productions.
-Too many channels in there that refuse service, so depending on what kind of equipment you listen to this, it gets all kind of lost in a mass of different elements that don’t mix well.
+There are negatives in there nevertheless.
+The mastering sucks sometimes, as it often does in these new productions.
+Too many channels in there that refuse service.
+So, depending on what kind of equipment you listen to this, it gets all kind of lost in a mass of different elements that don’t mix well.

-I seek No Other Life, followed by Akhenation and Older and Wiser are probably the best tracks of this production.
-Once you suffered through about 60 seconds of mediocrity My Mystic Mind turns out to be remarkably good and rocky.
-A pity that they make that kind of mistake – people’s attention span’s are not long enough to make up for intros this long; just does not work very well.
-‘As Daylight Breaks‘ (the album’s namesake song) is a nice ballad.
-But to me not crisp enough to be really outstanding and to be called a rock ballad.
-Again something we already heard before.
+I seek No Other Life, followed by Akhenation and Older and Wiser are the best tracks of this production.
+And once you suffered through about 60 seconds of mediocrity, My Mystic Mind turns out to be remarkably good and rocky.
+A pity that they make that kind of mistake.
+People’s attention span’s are not long enough to make up for intros this massive.
+It just does not work very well.

 [Editorial note: The review made it successfully onto the first ever Intermittent Best Of of the RockmusicRaider blog.
 Congrats!]